ceejbot/ao3tags/README.md

 ## parsepages.js

 Parses the output of `fetchtags.js` and turns it into a json blob in `tags.json`.
+It also makes `dat-ready.json` if you want to fiddle with the results with [dat](http://dat-data.com).

 ## analyze.js